leoyuholo/auth/README.md

 http://[your_ip]:8080
 ```

-#Redis Config
+##Redis datastore
+Default using in-memory datastore.
+To use Redis as datastore,

-Define redis endpoint in config.json, like
+Create config.json in project directory, define redis endpoint in config.json, like:
 ```
 {
 	"redis": {